stevenmwise/stevenmwise.github.io/_pages/projects.md

 ## Projects

 ### Numerical Methods for BGK Equations
-In this project, our goal is to derive and analyze fast numerical methods for the BGK and multi-species BGK equations.
+In this project, our goal is to derive and analyze fast numerical methods for the multi-species BGK/ESBGK equations.
 We are, in particular, interested in designing a new class of fully implicit methods for avoiding restrictive time step conditions.
 A summary of the project can be found [here](https://trace.tennessee.edu/utk_mathpubs/14/).

-This work is joint with Cory Hauck and Ryan Glasby and is funded by the US Department of Energy.
+This work is joint with Cory Hauck is funded by the US Department of Energy.

-### Positivity-Preserving Numerical Methods
+### Analysis and Implementation of Diffuse Domain Methods
-Our goal in this project is to develop high-order energy stable and postivity-preserving numerical methods for non-isothermal gradient flows where the energy/entropy of the flow has singular potential terms.
-The resulting schemes are usually highly nonlinear and singular, and they require sophisticated numerical solvers.
+Our goal in this project is to design and rigorously analyze diffuse domain methods for interface and moving boundary problems.

-This work is joint with Cheng Wang and is funded by the US National Science Foundation through grants [NSF-DMS 2012634](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=2012634) and [NSF-DMS 2309547](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=2309547).
+This work is a partnership with several co-workers is funded by the US National Science Foundation through grant [NSF-DMS 2607995](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=2607995).

 ### All Projects, Current and Completed